icon for admin law

 You will need to pay a filing fee when you file the application.

 In some circumstances, you may be exempted from paying court fees, for example, if you are a concession holder.
-You will need to apply for the exemption, using the Application form for Exemption from Paying Court Fees – General.
-You can also apply for an exemption if paying court fees would cause you financial hardship.
-Use the Application form for Exemption from Paying Court Fees – Financial Hardship.
+You will need to apply for the exemption, using the Application form for Application for Exemption from Paying Court Fees – General.
+You can also apply for an exemption if paying court fees would cause you financial hardship, using the Application for exemption from paying Court fees or reduction - financial hardship (general federal law).

 If it is not possible to file using eLodgment, you may be able to file your documents in person, by mail, or in certain circumstances by fax or email.
 Contact the Court if you are not sure how to file the documents.